-Banks and non-finance companies such as Bajaj Finserv offer both home loans and land loans to applicants who want to acquire a property.
-Borrowers avail home loans for already constructed properties, under construction properties, or those that will be constructed in the future.
+Home loans and land loans are instruments used to acquire property.
+Borrowers avail home loans for constructed properties, under-construction properties, or those that will be constructed in the future.
 However, those who wish to purchase land, whether for building a house or purely for investment purposes, may not qualify for a home loan and instead have to go for a land loan.

-Although the application processes, terms, and conditions, including the tenure of the loan is nearly same for both home loan and loan for land purchase, some fundamental differences exist between the two.
+Although the application processes, terms, and conditions, including the tenors of the loans, are nearly the same for both a home loan and a loan for land purchase, some fundamental differences exist between the two.
 These are mainly in terms of rules, eligibility, tax implications, etc.

 While borrowers can avail home loans on all approved properties independent of their location or size, they can avail land loans to fund the purchase of a vacant plot that is: